Using English idioms – introduction

 English idioms are entertaining but can be somewhat difficult to use.
 Rather than go through specific idioms and explain their meaning and/or origin, this article will look at the ways of using English idioms and the potential dangers of incorrect usage.

-For those of you who prefer your content in video format, please check out the video as well.
+For those of you who prefer your content in video format, please check out the video on using English idioms.

 What are idioms?